 A CernVM-FS file catalog maintains several counters about its contents and the contents of all of its nested catalogs.
 The idea is that the catalogs know how many entries there are in their sub catalogs even without opening them.
 This way, one can immediately tell how many entries, for instance, the entire ATLAS repository has.
 Some of the numbers are shown using the number of inodes in statvfs.
 So df -i shows the overall number of entries in the repository and (as number of used inodes) the number of entries of currently loaded catalogs.
 Nested catalogs create an additional entry (the transition directory is stored in both the parent and the child catalog).
-File hardlinks are still individual entries (inodes) in the cymfs catalogs.
+File hardlinks are still individual entries (inodes) in the cvmfs catalogs.
 The following counters are maintained for both a catalog itself and for the subtree this catalog is root of:

 - Number of regular files

 - Number of symbolic links

-- · Number of directories
+- Number of directories

 - Number of nested catalogs

-- · Number of chunked files
+- Number of external files

-- Number of individual file chunks

-- · Overall file content size

-- File content size stored in chunked files
+- Number of chunked files